0xsyr0/dittobytes/README.md

     <summary>Building the build tools in a Docker container (easy)</summary>
     <hr>
     <p>
-        The most easy way to use Dittobytes is via Docker.
+        The easiest way to use Dittobytes is via Docker.
 For this, you need to build a Docker image using the provided <code>Dockerfile</code>.
 This can be done using the following command
         <br>
         <ul>
             <li>Build the image:<br><code>docker buildx build -t dittobytes .</code></li>
-            <li>Building the image will take around 2.5 hours as LLVM needs to be build from source.</li>
+            <li>Building the image will take around 2.5 hours as LLVM needs to be built from source.</li>
         </ul>
     </p>
     <hr>